Allegiance STEAM Academy Monthly Enrichment Updates

 Home Learning Resources

-This video helps students understand why people use red decorations, firecrackers, and loud sounds during the Chinese New Year.
+This video helps students understand vocabulary related to spring flowers, weather, and animals through engaging visuals and sounds.
 Don't forget—even a few minutes of exposure each day makes a meaningful difference!

 Performing Arts